What We Do

 - Memory Loss

-- It can also impair cognitive function and lead to alcohol or drug use.
+- Impaired cognitive function, leading to alcohol or drug use

-By providing a safe, secure and comfortable place to get a good night’s rest, we help restore health, dignity and respect for our guests.
+By providing an immediate relief response, Beddown with our Community Partners, help restore health, dignity and respect for our guests.

 Our highly skilled Community Partners provide vital connections for our guests to a range of service providers to offer a pathway to:

 - Referrals to general and specialised medical care (including mental health and addiction support services)

 - Connections to government organisations and other support programs